opensecuritycontroller/opensecuritycontroller.org/architecture/architecture.md

 #### Telecommunication Providers
 Telecommunications providers want to reduce time to market and costs for infrastructure by transforming the legacy to SDN/NFV technology.
 However, security monitoring for the virtualized infrastructure is still a gap.
 There is a need for a centralized security orchestration solution which fully automates the security monitoring of the virtualized infrastructure.

-The OSC is designed to address these SDN/NFV security challenges by playing a role of a centralized security services orchestration tool across multiple cloud environments.
+OSC is designed to address these SDN/NFV security challenges by playing a role of a centralized security services orchestration tool across multiple cloud environments.
 It does so using a modular architecture to interface with:
 *	Multi-vendor virtualized security function managers ([Security Manager Plugins](https://github.com/opensecuritycontroller/opensecuritycontroller.org/blob/master/plugins/security_mgr_plugin.md))
 *	Multi-vendors SDN controllers ([SDN Controller Plugins](https://github.com/opensecuritycontroller/opensecuritycontroller.org/blob/master/plugins/sdn_controller_plugin.md))
 *	Virtualization infrastructure Managers ([Virtualization Connectors](https://github.com/opensecuritycontroller/opensecuritycontroller.org/blob/master/concepts/concepts.md#virtualization-connectors))